Topsail Hill Preserve State Park

 Accessibility

-- ADA-Compliant Facilities: Accessible restrooms, pathways, and campsites.
+- Accessible Facilities: Accessible restrooms, pathways, and some campsites are typically available.

-- Service Animals: Permitted in accordance with ADA guidelines.
+- Service Animals: Service animals are permitted in accordance with ADA guidelines.

-- Pack Essentials: Bring sunscreen, water, bug spray, and comfortable shoes.
+- Pack for the Outdoors: Bring sunscreen, water, insect repellent, and comfortable footwear for sand and trails.

-- Respect Nature: Stay on designated trails and avoid disturbing wildlife or plants.
+- Protect the Dunes and Wildlife: Stay on designated trails and boardwalks, and avoid disturbing plants, nesting areas, or animals.

 Why Visit Topsail Hill Preserve State Park?